-This modifier assigns values to a particle or bond property by computing them through a user-defined mathematical formula.
-The modifier may be used to assign new properties to particles or bonds or modify existing properties.
+This modifier assigns new values to a per-particle or per-bond property by computing them according to a user-defined mathematical formula.
+The modifier may also be used to create new particles or bonds properties.

-The user-defined formula for computing the output values can include references to existing per-particle or per-bond data as well as global parameters such as the simulation box dimensions or the current animation time.
+The user-defined formula for computing the property values can include references to existing per-particle or per-bond data as well as global parameters such as the simulation box dimensions or the current animation time.
 You can find a list of all available input variables in the user interface of the modifier.
-Furthermore, the Compute property modifier can be used to perform mathematical computations that involve other neighboring particles within a spherical volume around each particle.
+Furthermore, the Compute property modifier supports performing computations that involve neighboring particles within a spherical volume around each particle.

 As described in the introduction on particle properties, certain properties